raju0x/raju0x.github.io/_posts/2016-07-17-http-basics-part1.md

 ## 2-Data link layer :

-Also known as the link layer is responsible for transmitting data across a link.
+**Also known as the link layer is responsible for transmitting data across a link.
+Some protocols which comes under link layer are:**

 **Ethernet :** Ethernet is a widely used local-area network (LAN)protocol,Ethernet is a fast and reliable network solution that is still widely used today.